 Storage Space

-Your web pages take up storage space, especially if they have lots of large images.
-While this isn’t usually a big concern when you’re first starting out, if your site ends up getting very big, it will need extra space.
+Your web pages take up storage space, especially with many large images.
+While this isn’t usually a big concern when you’re first starting, it will need extra space if your site gets very big.

-With Bluehost’s cheapest plan, you get 50 GB of storage space, which is far more than you’ll need when you’re getting started.
+With Bluehost’s cheapest plan, you get 10 GB of storage space, far more than you’ll need when starting.

-HostGator’s plan gives you unlimited space, with the caveat that you’ll be contacted if your website is using an excessive amount of space compared with normal small business websites.
+HostGator’s plan also gives you 10 GB, but you’ll be contacted if your website uses more space than standard small business websites.

 Bandwidth